‘Sesame Street’ Elmo Begs Adele To Meet Him In Australia

 But while Adele is known as a grade-A singer, Elmo has some experience himself, and many artists have stopped by Sesame Street just to sing with him, says Digital Spy.

-“Elmo himself is no stranger to some superstar singing partners, having previously performed a Spice Girls hit with Geri Horner and Kaiser Chiefs’ ‘Ruby’ with Ricky Wilson, so we have complete faith in Elmo’s ability to take on Adele’s ‘Rolling in the Deep.'”
+“Elmo himself is no stranger to some superstar singing partners, having previously performed a Spice Girls hit with Geri Horner and Kaiser Chiefs’ ‘Ruby’ with Ricky Wilson, so we have complete faith in Elmo’s ability to take on Adele’s ‘Rolling in the Deep’.”

 So it sounds like the “Rolling In The Deep” duet is being planned for Sesame Street, and the world can’t wait.